-Wear a properly functioning anti-static strap and make sure you are fully grounded.
-Any surface upon which you place the unprotected module or unit should be static-safe, which is usually facilitated by the use of anti-static mats.
-From the time it is removed from the anti-static bag until it is in the board carrier and functioning properly, extreme care should be taken to avoid zapping the component with ESD.
-Be aware that you could zap the component without knowing it; a small discharge, imperceptible to the eye and touch, can often be enough to damage electronic components.
-Extra caution should be taken in cold and dry weather when electrostatics easily builds up.
+Wear a properly functioning antistatic strap and make sure you are fully grounded.
+Any surface upon which you place the unprotected module or unit should be static-safe, which is usually facilitated by the use of antistatic mats.
+From the time it is removed from the antistatic bag until it is in the board carrier and functioning properly, extreme care should be taken to avoid damage the component with ESD.
+Be aware that you could damage the component without knowing it; a small discharge, imperceptible to the eye and touch, can often be enough to damage electronic components.
+Extra caution should be taken in cold and dry weather as electrostatic charge will easily build up.

 Only after ensuring that both you and the surrounding area are protected from ESD, carefully remove the component from the shipping carton by grasping the module on its edges.
-Place the component, in its anti-static bag, flat down on a suitable surface.
-You may then remove the component from the anti-static bag by tearing the ESD warning labels.
+Place the component in its antistatic bag flat on a suitable surface.
+You may then remove the component from the antistatic bag by tearing the ESD Caution labels.